VNOI-Admin/OJ/README.md

 - The "home button" the admin dashboard (/admin) will redirect to `localhost:8081` if you use `python3 manage.py loaddata demo`, there is 2 ways to fix it:
     1. You can change that in [demo.json](judge/fixtures/demo.json)
     2. You can go to the admin page, scoll down to find the `Sites` settings and change `localhost:8081` to your domain.
-- To support cpp checker, you have to use a python wrapper.
-By default, the cpp checker will have 512 MB ram, 3 seconds running time limit, 10 seconds compile time limit.
-You should change its settings in [wrapper_checker_template/template.py](wrapper_checker_template/template.py)
-- To support `testlib.h`, you need to copy the [testlib.h](wrapper_checker_template/testlib.h) to g++ include path in judge server.
-I modified the testlib a little bit to fit to dmoj system.
-(To speed up compiler time, you may create the precompiled header.)
+- To support `testlib.h`, you need to copy the [testlib.h](https://github.com/MikeMirzayanov/testlib/blob/master/testlib.h) to g++ include path in judge server.
+To speed up compiler time, you may create the precompiled header to `testlib.h`.

 ## Contributing ![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)
 If you found any bug, please feel free to contact us via Discord [![Discord Chat](https://img.shields.io/discord/660930260405190688.svg)](https://discord.gg/660930260405190688) or open an issue.